-- Modelling and encouraging respect for one another, our school environment and resources. - Treating others, as we would expect to be treated ourselves. - Taking responsibility for the choices they make.
+- Modelling and encouraging respect for one another, our school environment and resources. - Treating others, as we would expect to be treated ourselves. - Taking responsibility for the choices they make. - Forgiveness of others who may have made the wrong choices

 6. Equal opportunities